 What can cause deductions from my deposit?

-Common reasons for deductions
+Common reasons for additional charges

 -